Andrew Sullivan: Iraq war, war on terror

+Israel

-Sullivan states that he has "always been a Zionist".
-However, his views have become more critical over time.
+Sullivan has said that he has "always been a Zionist", but his views of Israel have become more critical over time.
 In February 2009, he wrote that he could no longer take the neoconservative position on Israel seriously.

-In January 2010, Sullivan blogged that he was "moving toward" the idea of "a direct American military imposition" of a two-state solution to the Israeli-Palestinian conflict, with NATO troops enforcing "the borders of the new states of Palestine and Israel".
-He commented, "I too am sick of the Israelis. [...]
+In January 2010, Sullivan blogged that he was "moving toward" the idea of "a direct American military imposition" of a two-state solution to the Israeli–Palestinian conflict, with NATO troops enforcing "the borders of the new states of Palestine and Israel".
+He wrote, "I too am sick of the Israelis. [...]
 I'm sick of having a great power like the US being dictated to."
-His post was criticised by Noah Pollak of Commentary, who referred to it as "crazy", "heady stuff" based on "hubris".
+His post was criticised by Noah Pollak of Commentary, who called it "crazy", "heady stuff" based on "hubris".

 In February 2010, Leon Wieseltier suggested in The New Republic that Sullivan, a former friend and colleague, had a "venomous hostility toward Israel and Jews" and was "either a bigot, or just moronically insensitive" toward the Jewish people.
 Sullivan rejected the accusation and was defended by some writers, while others at least partly supported Wieseltier.

-In March 2019, Sullivan wrote in New York magazine that while he strongly supported the right of a Jewish state to exist, he felt that United States Representative Ilhan Omar's comments about the influence of the pro-Israel lobby were largely correct.
-Sullivan said that "it is simply a fact that the Israel lobby uses money, passion, and persuasion to warp this country's foreign policy in favor of another country — out of all proportion to what Israel can do for the US."
+In March 2019, Sullivan wrote in New York that while he strongly supported the right of a Jewish state to exist, he felt that U.S. Representative Ilhan Omar's comments about the influence of the pro-Israel lobby were largely correct.
+He said, "it is simply a fact that the Israel lobby uses money, passion, and persuasion to warp this country's foreign policy in favor of another country—out of all proportion to what Israel can do for the US."

+Iran

-Sullivan devoted a significant amount of blog space to covering the allegations of fraud and related protests after the 2009 Iranian presidential election.
-Francis Wilkinson of The Week stated that Sullivan's "coverage—and that journalism term takes on new meaning here—of the uprising in Iran was nothing short of extraordinary.
+Sullivan devoted a significant amount of blog space to the allegations of fraud and related protests after the 2009 Iranian presidential election.
+Francis Wilkinson of The Week said that Sullivan's "coverage—and that journalism term takes on new meaning here—of the uprising in Iran was nothing short of extraordinary.
 'Revolutionary' might be a better word."

 Sullivan was inspired by the Iranian people's reactions to the election results and used his blog as a hub of information.
 Because of the media blackout in Iran, Iranian Twitter accounts were a major source of information.
 Sullivan frequently quoted and linked to Nico Pitney of The Huffington Post.

 Immigration

-Writing for New York magazine, Sullivan expressed concern that high levels of immigration to the United States could drive "white anxiety" by causing white Americans to be "increasingly troubled by the pace of change" since they were never formally asked whether they wanted such a demographic shift.
+Writing for New York magazine, Sullivan expressed concern that high levels of immigration to the U.S. could drive "white anxiety" by making white Americans "increasingly troubled by the pace of change" since they were never asked whether they wanted such a demographic shift.
 Sullivan has advocated for tighter immigration controls on asylum and overall lower levels of immigration.
 He has criticized Democrats for what he perceived as their unwillingness to implement such controls.